bugzmanov/nes_ebook/src/chapter_5_1.md

 # Running our first test ROM

-NES dev community has created [large suites of tests](https://wiki.nesdev.com/w/index.php/Emulator_tests) that can be used to check our emulator.
+The NES dev community has created [large suites of tests](https://wiki.nesdev.com/w/index.php/Emulator_tests) that can be used to check our emulator.

-They cover pretty much every aspect, including quirks and famous bugs that were embedded in the platform.
+They cover pretty much every aspect of the console, including quirks and notable bugs that were embedded in the platform.

  <div style="text-align:center"><img src="./images/ch5.1/image_1_i_am_error.png" width="40%"/></div>

 We will start with the most basic test covering main CPU features: instruction set, memory access, and CPU cycles.

-The iNES file of the test is located here: [nestest.nes](http://nickmass.com/images/nestest.nes) An execution log accompanies the test, showing how the execution should look like: [nestest.log](https://www.qmtpro.com/~nes/misc/nestest.log)
+The iNES file of the test is located here: [nestest.nes](http://nickmass.com/images/nestest.nes) An execution log accompanies the test, showing what the execution should look like: [nestest.log](https://www.qmtpro.com/~nes/misc/nestest.log)

 The next goal is to generate a similar execution log for the CPU while running a program.

  <div style="text-align:center"><img src="./images/ch5.1/image_2_log_structure.png" width="80%"/></div>

 For now, we can ignore the last column and focus on the first five.

 The fourth column ```@ 80 = 0200 = 00``` is somewhat interesting.
 * The first number is the actual mem reference that we get if we apply an offset to the requesting address.
 0xE1 is using the "Indirect X" addressing mode, and the offset is defined by register X
 * The second number is a 2-byte target address fetched from **[0x80 ..
 0x81]**.
 In this case it's [*0x00*, *0x02*]
 * The third number is content of address cell 0x0200

 We already have a place to intercept CPU execution:

 ```rust
 impl CPU  {